Stability of oscillations in the spatially extended May-Leonard model: Stability analysis for arbitrary Stability analysis for arbitrary k

 The multiplier $\mu_3$ is always real and is rather small.
 The multipliers $\mu_1$ and $\mu_2$ are complex with $\mu_2=\mu_1^*$ and $|\mu_1|=|\mu_2|<1$ in two intervals $0<k^2<k_{1}^2$ and $k_2^2<k^2<k_{3}^2$.
 In the intervals $k_{1}^2<k^2<k_2^2$ and $k^2>k_3^2$, $\mu_1$ and $\mu_2$ are real and non-equal.
 The modulus of the largest multiplier has a maximum at a certain value of $k^2$.
 This maximum grows with $T$.
 There exists a value $T_*$ such that for $T<T_*$ that maximum is lower than 1, so the disturbances decay with time.
 At $T=T_*$, that maximum becomes equal to 1 for a certain value $k^2=k_*^2$ (see Figure \ref{figure7}).

 Actually, at this point the multiplier $\mu_1(k^2)=-1$ (see Figure \ref{figure7}).
-Similarly, there exists a critical value \(A_*=0.00252\) such that for \(A>A_*\) the maximum is less than 1, and for \(A<A_*\) the maximum is greater than 1, and the maximum is decreasing with \(A\).
-The corresponding solution of the linearized problem $x(t)=(U(t),V(t),W(t))$ is periodic with period $2T$.
+Similarly, there exists a critical value \(A_*=5*10^{-4}\) such that for \(A>A_*\) the maximum is less than 1, and for \(A<A_*\) the maximum is greater than 1, and the maximum is decreasing with \(A\).
+The corresponding solution of the linearized problem $x(t)=(U(t),V(t),W(t))$ is periodic with period $2T$, meaning that a period-doubling bifurcation occurred.
 Indeed, $x(t+T)=-x(t)$, hence $x(t+2T)=x(t)$.

 For $T>T_*$, $|\mu_1(k^2)|>1$ in a certain interval $k_l^2<k^2<k_r^2$ (see Figure \ref{figure8}).

 At higher values of $k^2$, $\mu_1(k^2)$ can be empirically approximated as $\mu_1(k^2)\sim -2/(1+k^2)$.